A Pregnant Jacksonville Cyclist

 Now I hardly ride at all and certainly not the way I used to.
 As my tummy grows, so does my love for this child.
 So does my resentment for this city’s leaders as a pregnant Jacksonville cyclist.
 It may be difficult for some to understand why one would ride so fearlessly, pregnant or not.
 Why risk your own neck?
 Isn’t it just as valuable as your child’s?
 Absolutely.
 But I suppose I did it out of spite, rebellion, revolt, whatever you want to call it.
 I did it to prove a point – that cyclists belong, that they have rights, and that my alternate mode of transportation is a gas-free one so get used to it.
 I refused to be a chicken, bowing down to the car-centric, distracted-driving-embracing, gas-guzzling, “Forget you, I’m in a car!” culture this city has so successfully bred.

 I cannot be a rebel like that right now.
 I cannot be a rebel like that ever again.
 I have someone else in my life that deserves my presence, my love, my longevity.
 I have two someones actually.
 This is my little family now and it takes precedence over my point-proving to all those fleshless, four-wheeled creatures whose grill is of metal alone, not face or feature.
 Not kindness or consideration.
 Not decency or logic.

 I’ll ride more often again, after my belly is freed up and my level of physical comfort improves.
 But to ride so freely in this city?
 That will always be questionable.
 I will, from now on, question every move I make in this car-centric city for the sake of my family.
 That, my friends, is what you call borderline living in fear.
-And that really pisses me off.
+And that makes me livid.

 After all… we do intend to teach this child how to ride bikes.